Fire Technology Club

 All Fire Technology students are invited to become members of the Fire Technology Club.
-Club activities provides hands-on demonstrations that will further students' knowledge regarding the fire service.Throughout the semester students will learn to use equipment such as turnouts, hoses, tools, ropes, extinguishers, etc.
+Club activities provide hands-on demonstrations that will further students' knowledge regarding the fire service.Throughout the semester club members will learn to use equipment such as turnouts, hoses, tools, ropes, extinguishers, etc. Guest speakers, who are professionals in the fire service, will be invited to share their experience and answer questions members may have regarding this exciting career.

 1. To teach uniformity, camaraderie, responsibility and accountability.